discolabs/django-shopify-auth/README.md

 [![PyPI version](https://badge.fury.io/py/django-shopify-auth.svg)](http://badge.fury.io/py/django-shopify-auth)
 [![Build Status](https://travis-ci.org/discolabs/django-shopify-auth.svg?branch=master)](https://travis-ci.org/discolabs/django-shopify-auth)

 This Django package makes it easy to integrate Shopify authentication into your Django app.
-It shares some similarities with the [shopify_django_app](https://github.com/Shopify/shopify_django_app) project, but with a couple of key
-differences:

 * It provides a custom Django Authentication scheme based on `AbstractBaseUser` and `RemoteUserBackend`, meaning shops will be authenticated as "users" of your Django app.
 This makes it easier to use common Django patterns and libraries